 You can also drive down the alleyways of stores and look for their cardboard recycling bins where they put boxes they no longer need.
-Out of common courtesy, I suggest checking with the store before you take any of these boxes.
+Out of common courtesy, we suggest checking with the store before you take any of these boxes.

 Stores that have especially good free moving boxes include computer and office supply stores, book stores, shoe stores, liquor stores, pharmacies, home improvement stores, warehouse clubs, fast food restaurants, coffee shops, pet stores, department stores, dollar stores, and grocery stores.
 These are the places where you'll find the strongest and cleanest moving boxes.

 06 of 13

-Office buildings gets tons of packages everyday and after they've unpacked those boxes they just don't need them anymore.
+Office buildings get tons of packages every day and after they've unpacked those boxes they just don't need them anymore.

 Go in and chat with the person working at the front desk and they'll be able to point you in the right direction on where you can go to see about getting some free moving boxes.

 07 of 13

 Find Someone Who Just Moved